Michigan: Pain and Symptom Management for Nurses

 • Under patients not assigned to the nurse

-• Under patients that have been discharged or transferred
+• Under patients who have been discharged or transferred

 • Excessively by one individual